DonovanArchive/WebsitesV3/src/sites/maid.gay/README.md

 ## maid.gay
 This is the code for my website [maid.gay](https://maid.gay).

-For the full website code, see [Primary](https://github.com/OwOWebsites/Primary).
+For the full website code, see the [Github Repository](https://github.com/DonovanDMC/Websites).